-The Roadmap Diagram is an overlay that can be applied to any diagram and describes significant phases in elements and how they change with the passage of time.
+The Roadmap diagram is an overlay that can be applied to any diagram to describe significant phases in elements and how they change with the passage of time.

-There is no restriction to the type of elements that can appear on the diagram and any diagram can have a Roadmap overlay defined.
-Significant user defined phases in the element's lifetime are represented by colored bars which can be set to show duration.
-The colors and the phases can be configured using a diagram legend which automatically applies them to the elements in the diagram.
-They are particularly useful for Enterprise Architecture diagrams for describing capability and application Roadmaps.
+There is no restriction on the type of element that can appear on the diagram, and any diagram can have a Roadmap overlay defined.
+Significant user defined phases in the element's lifetime are represented by colored bars, which can be set to show duration.
+The colors and the phases can be configured using a Diagram Legend, which automatically applies them to the elements in the diagram.
+They are particularly useful in Enterprise Architecture diagrams for describing capability and application Roadmaps.
+Where to find the Roadmap Diagram Ribbon: Layout > Diagram > Roadmap Diagram Context Menu: Roadmap Usage of the Roadmap Diagram The Roadmap diagram has a wide range of uses in Enterprise Architecture where they can be used to show application and capability roadmaps to Systems Engineering, where they are used to show timing in low level components.
+Options for the Roadmap Diagram The Roadmap overlay has a range of options that determine the properties of the timeline, such as the scale of the time rulers, units, their positions, and the appearance of the time line including fonts and colors.
+The height and position of the timeline can also be configured to suit the diagram and display.